mengtian1212/mengtian1212/README.md

 - I earned my bachelor's degree from Tsinghua University in 2012, known as China's top university and a leading engineering school.
 During my tenure there, I received rigorous training in mathematics, statistics, and programming.
 Influenced by the university's engineering ethos, I often used various scripting languages for economic modeling and diverse programming tools for data mining.

--  My thirst for knowledge led me to pursue a Ph.D. in business from Baruch College, City University of New York, where I defended my thesis in 2020 and was awarded my degree in 2021.
-Subsequently, I transitioned into a role as a research engineer and accomplished two successful publications.
-My research primarily centers on coding and algorithmic development for financial trading.
-I'm also one of the first, integrating machine learning for financial research.
+-  My thirst for knowledge led me to pursue a Ph.D. in business from Baruch College, City University of New York, where I defended thesis in 2020 and received degree in 2021.
+Following this, I worked as a research engineer and accomplished two successful publications.
+My research primarily focuses on coding and algorithmic development for financial trading, and pioneering the integration of machine learning into financial research.

 - As a dedicated coder and hobbyist programmer, I finally took the plunge into a full-fledged engineering career.
 I completed App Academy's intensive six-month coding bootcamp in 2023.
 This experience significantly expanded my web development skills, allowing me to transform business insights into tangible, data-driven solutions — a truly satisfying journey.

- - My aspiration is to create intelligent, user-friendly products enriched by data-driven insights and powered by cutting-edge machine learning technology.
-With my proficiency in modern web technologies, coding expertise, and a data-centric mindset, I'm now wholeheartedly dedicated to a software engineering career that allows me to harness my diverse skill set to the fullest.
+ - I aspire to build intelligent, user-friendly products that leverage data-driven insights and cutting-edge machine learning.
+With expertise in modern web technologies and a data-centric mindset, I'm now fully dedicated to a software engineering career that lets me utilize my diverse skills to the fullest.

 - Let's connect and create something amazing together!